jrcharney/novy/README.md

 **Welcome to Novy!**

-For more information, read <a href="https://github.com/jrcharney/novy/wiki/About-Novy">"About Novy" in the <a href="https://github.com/jrcharney/novy/wiki/">wiki</a>
+For more information, read <a href="https://github.com/jrcharney/novy/wiki/About-Novy">"About Novy"</a> in the <a href="https://github.com/jrcharney/novy/wiki/">wiki</a>